|

 with very first assembly that I tried to obfuscate.
 However, I emailed the

-problem assembly to them and the RustemSoft team came through with a
+problem assembly to them and the Rustemsoft team came through with a

 corrected Skater the same day.
 That's great customer support!